Best Day Trips from Medellín: Explore Guatapé, Santa Fe de Antioquia, and Coffee Farms

 Free El Poblado tour-Medellín

-El Poblado is the most popular neighborhood in Medellín.
+El Poblado is by far the most popular neighborhood in Medellín.
 For us, it was now the second time we had been there.
 And yet much was still unknown to us about this tourist area.
 We didn’t really know more than Lleras park, the Milla de Oro and Parque El Poblado.
 Honestly, we never thought about the origins of El Poblado.
 The (fairly new) free El Poblado tour, was therefore the perfect opportunity to learn more about Medellín’s most popular neighborhood.

 We scheduled the tour on our first day in El Poblado.
 After registering ourselves through Beyond Colombia’s website and receiving a confirmation via email 1 day before the tour, we reported to Parque Poblado at 4 p.m.
 We were ready to go!